Centerville High School (Ohio): History

-In May 2005, voters in Centerville/Washington Township supported a $4.4 million operating levy and a $2.5 million bond issue designed to compensate for a predicted district enrollment increase to 9000 students.
+In May 2005, voters in Centerville/Washington Township supported a $4.4 million operating levy and a $2.5 million bond issue designed to compensate for a predicted district enrollment increase to 9,000 students.
 Part of this levy includes a new addition to the front.
-The addition, completed during the summer of 2007, includes 9 new chemistry and physics classrooms and 3 new labs, a new main entrance, additional classroom space, and improved cafeteria commons areas.
-This addition is now finished and used daily by the students.
-The new cafeteria areas provide several booths to students and less space for the lunch line area.
+The addition, completed during summer 2007, includes nine new chemistry and physics classrooms and three new laboratories, a new main entrance, additional classroom space and improved cafeteria commons areas.
+The new cafeteria areas provide several booths for students and less space for the lunch line area.

 Athletics

 The athletic teams at Centerville are known as the Elks.
 Centerville is a member of the Greater Western Ohio Conference.
 16 sports are offered for boys and 18 sports are offered for girls.
-The Elks have a tradition of strong community and school spirit and have had success at both the GWOC and the OHSAA level.
-Centerville's student section is known as the "Herd."
+The Elks have had success at both the GWOC and the OHSAA levels.
+Centerville's student section is known as the "Herd".

 State championships

-This is a list of Centerville's state championships in the Ohio High School Athletic Association:
+This is a list of Centerville's state team championships in the Ohio High School Athletic Association: